 You'll benefit from our unique access to the Stockholm Environment Institute, an international environmental policy unit embedded in the School

-Corporate sustainability takes its cue from the convergence of environmental management and corporate social responsibility disciplines, examining connections between businesses, society and the natural world, reflected in the ‘triple-bottom-line’.
+Corporate sustainability takes its cue from the convergence of environmental management and corporate social responsibility disciplines, examining connections between businesses, society and the natural world as we move from responsibility to resilience and to regeneration.

-Our course combines various ‘core’ modules, which provide a solid grounding in corporate sustainability principles and practices, alongside an employability-skills focused corporate environmental management training.
-Optional financial, marketing and accountability modules enable you to tailor a degree to your interests.
+Through core modules, you'll receive a solid grounding in corporate sustainability principles and practices, alongside an employability-skills focused corporate environmental management training.
+Financial, marketing and accountability option modules enable you to tailor a degree to your interests.

-You will be trained in suitable research methods and relevant ethical issues, while practising your research skills through a variety of team and individual projects.
+You'll be trained in research methods and relevant ethical issues, while practising these skills through a variety of team and individual projects.
 In particular, as an alternative to a University-based dissertation, you can opt for a placement-based dissertation which you can carry out with a suitable organisation of your choice (eg a consultancy, industry or business, governmental body, civil society organisation), enabling you to gain valuable workplace experience while conducting research with a practical focus.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.